Biden to talk up health insurance cost cuts in visit to Ohio

-WASHINGTON (AP) — President Joe Biden will showcase health insurance cost cuts in a speech in Ohio on Tuesday during what may be the best time for Democrats to talk up the Affordable Care Act since it became law.
+COLUMBUS, Ohio (NewsNation Now) — President Joe Biden will travel to Ohio on Tuesday to mark the 11th anniversary of the signing of the Affordable Care Act and showcase health insurance cost cuts.

+The visit comes as Biden and other top White House officials are hitting the road on the “Help is Here” tour to draw attention to the $1.9 trillion COVID-19 relief bill, Biden’s first major legislation.

-Biden’s COVID-19 relief law pumps up “Obamacare” premium subsidies to address longstanding problems of affordability, particularly for people with solid middle-class incomes.
+Biden’s coronavirus aid package pumps up “Obamacare” premium subsidies to address longstanding problems of affordability, particularly for people with solid middle-class incomes.
 More taxpayer assistance means, in effect, that consumers who buy their own policies through HealthCare.gov will pay hundreds of dollars less out of their own pockets.

-“The ACA is over a decade old and this is literally the first time that Democrats have been successful at improving it,” said analyst Larry Levitt of the nonpartisan Kaiser Family Foundation.
-“Democrats have succeeded politically by selling the ACA’s protections for preexisting conditions, but affordability has always been a challenge.
-And now Democrats have successfully improved the premium help available under the law.”
+Biden will visit Ohio State University’s James Cancer Hospital Tuesday to mark the anniversary and promote a $100 million grant the hospital received under Obamacare to upgrade its radiation oncology department, according to White House officials.

 The numbers show that the Biden administration does have a product that consumers may want to hear about.